Malgorzata-Niemczyk/Malgorzata-Niemczyk/README.md

 ### Hi there, I'm Małgorzata (aka Gosia) 👋

-I'm currently taking the Front-end Developer Course and looking to develop new skills further in this field.
+I've recently completed a Front-end Developer Course and I'm looking to develop new skills further in this field.

 #### ⚡ Fun fact: